 How many times have you received those annoying emails that begin with, “I thought you might like to know some of the reasons why your site is not getting enough Organic search traffic”, or “We can quickly promote your website to the top of the search rankings with no long term contracts”?

-Often in life, people fear what they don’t understand.
-The same could be said with regards to SEO.
-There is so much work that goes into optimizing a website for search engines that people don’t realize.
+There’s so much work that goes into optimizing a website for search engines that people don’t realize.
 Optimization isn’t just about keywords, and page rank can differ by the day depending on a variety of factors.
 Spam emails are preying on the website owner’s lack of understanding of SEO, to scare them into doing business with them.

 I often have clients reach out to me, after receiving these spam emails, saying, “They’re right!
 I just ran a Google search for this product of mine, and I’m not showing up on the first page!”
-What many people don’t realize is that their searches are personalized.
+What many people don’t realize is that their online searches are personalized.
 Two different people won’t see the same results pop up in their search results.
 Even the same person won’t see the same results if you search on your smartphone versus your desktop.
 Test it out!
 Do a generic search on your smartphone and then have a friend do the same.
 See what you both come up with.
 You may have similar results and even some of the same results, but they will differ in some way.

-The focus should be on creating and maintaining a steady flow of quality search engine traffic to your website (accomplished by providing your website’s visitors with fresh, unique content that they find valuable), and tracking Key Performance Indicator (KPI) data, such as leads/sales generated, average order value, or content downloads.
+Your focus should be on creating and maintaining a steady flow of quality search engine traffic to your website, and tracking Key Performance Indicators (KPI) like leads/sales generated, average order value, content downloads etc.

 These are some of the top ranking factors your website needs to be optimized for:

 Make sure you’re digging into your Google Analytics and Google Search Console accounts to get the best tracking information you can for your website and webpages.
 Optimization isn’t something you can just do once and have it over with.
 You will need to consistently optimize, and then re-optimize your pages going forward as new search engine updates come out.